npm/npm/doc/json.md

 feature to install the "npm" executable.)

 To use this, supply a `bin` field in your package.json which is a map of command name to local file name.
-On install, npm will link that file into place right next to wherever node is installed.
-(Presumably, this is in your PATH, and defaults to `/usr/local/bin`.)
-On activation, the versioned file will get linked to the main filename (just like how the main.js stuff works, but with an executable in the PATH.)
+On install, npm will symlink that file into `prefix/bin` for global installs, or `./node_modules/.bin/` for local installs.

 For example, npm has this:

     { "bin" : { "npm" : "./cli.js" } }

-So, when you install npm, it'll create a symlink from the `cli.js` script to `/usr/local/bin/npm-version`.
-Then, when you activate that version, it'll create a symlink from `/usr/local/bin/npm-version` to `/usr/local/bin/npm`.
+So, when you install npm, it'll create a symlink from the `cli.js` script to `/usr/local/bin/npm`.

-Notice that if the executable file is interpreted by node (i.e., specifying node in the shebang line), npm actually installs a shim instead of symlinking it, which causes expressions `require.main === module` and `module.id === "."` evaluate to `false` within the file.
-This seems unable to be resolved until node provides a "flexible `require()`".

-Shortcut: If you have a single executable, and its name is already what you want it to be, then you can just supply it as a string.
+If you have a single executable, and its name should be the name of the package, then you can just supply it as a string.
 For example:

+    { "name": "my-program"
+    , "version": "1.2.5"
-    { "bin" : "./path/to/program" }
+    , "bin": "./path/to/program" }

 would be the same as this:

+    { "name": "my-program"
+    , "version": "1.2.5"
-    { "bin" : { "program" : "./path/to/program" } }
+    , "bin" : { "my-program" : "./path/to/program" } }

 ## man